rcbotCheeseh/rcbot2/README.md

   * Most of the time you will only need to modify Line 21 and 55 of `Makefile.rcbot2`
 * Type `make -f Makefile.rcbot2 all -j4 2> error.log`
 * Check the `error.log`

+### Changelog
+* Fixed a bug in getNextRoutePoint, which destroyed bot aiming, because of invalid vLook
+* Fixed reading of files with windows line ending (\r\n)
+* Fixed all offsets for Linux
+* Added "master offset" settings for TF2
+* Fixed a typo while reading bot configs (visionticksclients -> visionticks_clients)
+* Fixed macro in bot_profile.cpp
+* Fixed consecutive use of "addbot"
+* Added debug messages in chat (rcbot debug chat 1)
+* Added automatic bot quota, based on human players
+* You can now edit the path of where you have installed RCBot by writing it in the rcbot2.vdf
+  * (relative paths to the mod folder are also supported)